whiplashomega/elthelas2/dev/html/content/campaigns/book4/chapter1.md

     </p>
     <h4>Orders</h4>
     <p><strong>General Heartbren's Orders:</strong> Find the raiders and put a stop to their attacks permanently.
 In the process, please find any intelligence you can on orc army movements to the south.
 Payment will be 20 gp per enemy killed or captured, plus a 500 gp bonus if you uncover good intelligence on the orcs plans.</p>
+    <p><strong>Black Wolf Irregular's Special Orders:</strong> Observe and determine the trustworthiness of squad members by whatever means necessary, we must know if these people are actually committed to the cause, and how far to trust each of them.</p>
     <!--<p><strong>Amathera's Shield Orders:</strong> The raiders have stolen a large number of livestock and valuable food that could feed refugees and people in the town.
 Please return as much of the stolen goods as you can to the refugee camp. -Jaxan Chin</p>-->
     <p><strong>Black Sun Orders:</strong> I paid Farn 30 gp to help me move some product into town, 6 kegs of duty-free Red Gold Wine from Malidal.
 It should have been at his farm at the time of the attack, make sure it gets back to me. -Kyman Hexhammer</p>
     <!--<p><strong>Dormanian Imperial Guard:</strong> Farn was a person of interest in a smuggling investigation recently involving Red Gold Wine.
 Find the goods and any evidence you can and deliver them to the embassy. -Ambassador (x)</p>